2013 Croatian constitutional referendum

 A constitutional referendum was held in Croatia on 1 December 2013.
 The proposed amendment to the constitution would define marriage as being a union between a man and a woman, which would create a constitutional prohibition against same-sex marriage.
-37.9% of eligible voters voted.
-After processing all of the ballots, the State Election Commission announced that 65.87% voted yes, 33.51% no and 0.57% of ballots were disregarded as invalid.
+38% of eligible voters voted.
+After processing all of the ballots, the State Election Commission announced that 66% voted yes, 34% no, while and 1% of ballots were disregarded as invalid.